asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 done

 # this is the command for kallisto with the bootstraps
+# you could run each of the 8 samples with an '&' at the end to run in the background
 # you could put this in a loop too, if you're careful about how you define each file
 # remember, sometimes it is quicker (if you're doing something once) to type it out vs spending an hour getting a loop right...
 kallisto quant --index ~/genomics/rnaseq_data/gencode.v44.pc_transcripts-kallisto --output-dir=SAMPLENAME --bootstrap-samples=20 ./SAMPLENAME_read1.fq.gz ./SAMPLENAME_read2.fq.gz